 Considering this, I got fairly excited when I stumbled upon some photos of arty subway stations on the Visit Stockholm Instagram account.
 Finding these would be the perfect not-so-romantic way for us to spend our morning exploring the city as a couple.

 I quickly listed the most interesting stations to check out, and planned a route that would take us to them all within the timeframe of one subway ticket.
 A ticket costs 37 SEK (about 4.00-4.50 USD) and is valid for 75 minutes of subway travel.
 You can also buy a 24-hour ticket for 155 SEK if you’d prefer to spend all day sightseeing as well as exploring the artsy metro.

-Here’s my recommendations for a self-guided tour of Stockholm’s best subway stations.
-It’s a fun way to spend an hour getting some snaps to post on your Instagram feed.
+Here’s my recommendations for a self-guided tour of the best Stockholm subway stations.
+It’s a fun way to get some snaps for posting on your Instagram feed!

 My itinerary starts and ends at Central Station, but you could start at Kungsträdgårdsgatan instead.
-Here’s a few tidbits that you might find interesting about the Stockholm subway system!
+Here’s a few tidbits that you might find interesting about the Stockholm subway art:

 - Over 90 of the city’s 100 subway stations are decorated, with installations from over 150 artists.